-Even with the best of intentions you can move from being in a calorie deficit to calorie maintenance or a calorie surplus very easily and it’s this change that mess up your fat loss progress.
+Even with the best of intentions, you can move from being in a calorie deficit to calorie maintenance or a calorie surplus very easily and it’s this change that messes up your fat loss progress.

 I agree that there’s nothing more frustrating that going from steadily losing weight to stalled progress or even weight gain, which is why this article will look at the top reasons you’re not losing fat in a calorie deficit.

 Not so much hidden as unaccounted for, these are the calories that sneak into your daily intake without your noticing.
 It’s things like the oil you cook with, the milk in your coffee or the handful of crisps from your friend’s bag.